SFDO-Community-Sprints/indicators-documentation/docs/about/getting-started-to-contribute.md

 ---
 parent: About Salesforce Indicators
-parent: Getting Involved with Salesforce Indicators
+title: Get Ready to Contribute
 nav_order: 3
 has_children: false
 ---

-## Getting Started to Contribute
+## Get Ready to Contribute

 How to get set up to work with the Salesforce Indicators repo and Salesforce Indicators app.